ENME480/enme480.github.io/docs/ROS Setup.md

         sudo apt install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin git python-is-python3 docker
 This command will install docker (which we use to standarize everyones ROS installation), git (which we use to sync code across computers) and remaps the name "python3" to "python" to make Ubuntu happier when running our code.

+4. Now, we will download the code from GitHub.
+To do this, run:

          cd ~/ && git clone https://github.com/MarylandRoboticsCenter/ENME480_mrc.git

 To move to the right folder and download the GitHub repo containing the docker image we need.

+5. With that done, we need to make sure the user groups are set up to allow us to compile and run docker images.
+Run:

         sudo groupadd docker